 You can run many searches with Splunk software to monitor DNS logs for signs of data exfiltration.
 Depending on what information you have available, you might find it useful to monitor for some or all of the following:

 To maximize their benefit, the how-to articles linked in the previous section likely need to tie into existing processes at your organization or become new standard processes.
 These processes commonly impact success with this use case:

 - Developing access policies and conducting audits for compliance

 - Installing network perimeter and endpoint protection

 Measuring impact and benefit is critical to assessing the value of security operations.
-The following are example metrics that can be useful to monitor when implementing this use case:
+When implementing this use case, it can be useful to monitor the number of positive exfiltration attempts identified.

 The Splunk Security Essentials (SSE) free application can also help with detecting DNS exfiltration.
 With SSE, you can centralize analysis and visibility across your multi-layered security environment, use pre-made visualizations to improve your security posture, and further operationalize industry frameworks.

 Splunk OnDemand Services: Use these credit-based services for direct access to Splunk technical consultants with a variety of technical services from a pre-defined catalog.
 Most customers have OnDemand Services per their license support plan.
 Engage the ODS team at OnDemand-Inquires@splunk.